vegaprotocol/documentation/docs/node-operators/rewards.md

 ## Earn standby validator rewards

 ### Conditions
-1. Run a validating node
+1. Run a validator node
 2. Self-stake at least <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.minimumValidatorStake" formatter="governanceToken" suffix="tokens" hideName={true} /> with the key used to set up the node
-3. Maintain a [validator score](../concepts/vega-chain#validating-node-performance) better than the lowest scoring standby validator
+3. Maintain a [validator score](../concepts/vega-chain#validator-node-performance) better than the lowest scoring standby validator

 ### How standby validators are chosen